 Some of the loveliest scenery is only accessible by boat.
 The cruise from the pier at Taynuilt to the head of Loch Etive is quite breath-taking, not only for the scenery but also for the wildlife which can be seen, in the water, on the shore and soaring in the skies.

 Loch Etive is one of Scotland's most beautiful lochs.
 At its mouth stands the thirteenth century Dunstaffnage Castle on what is said to be the site of the capital of Dalriada - the original Kingdom of the Scots.
 It was here that the Stone of Destiny was kept until it was taken east by Kenneth MacAlpine, the first King of the united Picts and Scots.
 The Stone has recently been returned to Scotland after 700 years in Westminster Abbey, and can now been seen in Edinburgh Castle.

-Oban is rightly proud of its reputation for superb sailing and is currently campaigning to improve the walk ashore pontoon facilities for small boat users and kayakers in the bay.
-Details of the project, which has the support of Oban and Lorn Tourism Association, can be found at The Oban Bay Marine website.
+Oban is rightly proud of its reputation for superb sailing and with its new walk ashore pontoon facilities for small boat users and kayakers in the bay it is a natural marine tourism hub.